valenjet/upskill-in-testing-with-python/code/ch02/README.md

 =================================================== 4 failed in 0.02s ===================================================
 ```

+#### Yikes!

 We got 4 failed tests!
 What happened!?! 🤯

 #### Requirement Defect

 Here's what happened: _we uncovered a defect in the formula_ (a.k.a. a requirement defect).

-The Business Analyst unwittingly (and we assume with the best of intentions) provided us the incorrect formula.

-But the good news, and the beauty of TDD, is that our four failing tests revealed the issue.

-Our tests were built up from known truths.
-They helped to guard us from moving forward with a defective formula.
+We were given the wrong formula.

-Now, let's go back to that Business Analyst.
+Let's go back to that Business Analyst.

-We can use a calculator to show that the formula does not work for our four test cases.

 #### Correct Formula

-Now, we receive the correct formula.
+Here's the correct formula:
 ```text
 To convert temperatures from Fahrenheit to Celsius